Aubagne

-Aubagne (/fr/; Aubanha according to the classic norm or Aubagno according to the Mistralian norm) is a commune in the southern French department of Bouches-du-Rhône.
-In 2020, the commune was awarded three flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.
+Aubagne (/fr/; Aubanha according to the classic norm or Aubagno according to the Mistralian norm) is a commune in the department of Bouches-du-Rhône, southern France.

 Geography

 Aubagne is located in the Huveaune Valley and surrounded by the mountain ranges of Garlaban with Sainte-Baume to the north and 17 km east of Marseille.
 Aubagne was the main city of the former Agglomeration community of Pays d'Aubagne et de l'Étoile; it has been part of the Aix-Marseille-Provence Metropolis since 2016.
 It is the sixth largest city of Bouches-du-Rhône by population.

 It is the main producer of Santon figurines and also hosts many cultural events each year.
 The Foreign Legion has its headquarters in Aubagne.
 Public transport has been free at the point of use since the year 2000.